 Facilitate open discussion spaces for community members to express their thoughts and feelings about consent culture.

-Remain available to community creators who are in need of guidance towards creating a braver and safer space, free from identity violence.
+Remain available to community creators who need guidance towards creating a braver and safer space, free from identity violence.

-Support regional qualified individuals in developing grassroots sexual violence reporting system infrastructure.
+Support regional qualified individuals in developing or integrating with grassroots sexual violence reporting system infrastructure.

 Curate industry partnerships with community organizers and peers who work in alignment with our values, and prioritize safety of people over profit always.